Divorce Appraiser ■ Probate Appraiser ■ Estate Appraiser ■ Family Law Appraiser

 - Proof that the property has been listed for sale on the open market for a reasonable period of time at a price below the real market value on the tax roll.

-- Cost of new construction that occurred close to January 1 and was performed by a professional contractor.
+- The cost of new construction that occurred close to January 1 and was performed by a professional contractor.

-- Cost to repair your property.
+- The cost to repair your property.
 You should provide written estimates of the cost of the repairs.

 - For business property, provide documentation of income and expense information, cost of the asset and/or a comparison of similar properties that sold near the valuation date of January 1